Elevate Your Home With Unique Ceiling Textures

 Sheetrock ceiling texture is a drywall ceiling texture that has been famous since 1917.
 The reason this drywall texture is so awesomely renowned is because of the artistic look that it gives to your ceiling

-2. Stipple Brush Texture: A Test of Your Skill
+2. Stipple Brush Texture: A Test Of Your Skill

-In order to create this texture, you need a roller and slap brush.
+To create this texture, you need a roller and slap brush.

 The fascinating fact about this texture is it can cover the bumps and holes on your ceiling.
 And if you have the skills, then this texture can surely make your ceiling look gorgeous than ever!!